Pbb-land/Rebuttal_Response/response_all.md

 - As mentioned in L275, we assume that some details like the hands and wrinkles of the clothes move consistent with the input human surface sequence.
 Therefore, the human surface sequence with non-rigid deformation obtained from SelfRecon improves the rendering quality in some details.

-Therefore, what we need is a rough geometry surface sequence that acurately tracks the person in the monocular videos.
+In summary, what we need is a rough geometry surface sequence that acurately tracks the person in the monocular videos.
 Many other methods can achieve the same effect with much less computation time(e.g., PIFu-based methods + non-rigid registration).
-As stated in L280, we believe that this problem will be solved as the accuracy and speed of human shape reconstruction methods have already been greatly improved.
+As stated in L280, we believe that this problem can be solved as the accuracy and speed of human shape reconstruction methods have already been greatly improved.

 We have done an additional experiment with monocular video inputs to evaluate our method with more accurate SMPL meshes.
 We use multi-view inputs in EasyMocap to obtain more accurate SMPL parameters and just use one view to train the model.
-The average PSNR of our method with accurate SMPL meshes on the ZJUMocap datasets is 24.63, comparable to AnimatableNeRF(23.48) and our method with SelfRecon meshes(24.85).
+The average PSNR of our method with more accurate SMPL meshes on the ZJUMocap datasets is 24.63, comparable to AnimatableNeRF(23.48) and our method with SelfRecon meshes(24.85).
 This result demonstrates that if the SMPL parameters are accurate enough, our method can also achieve high-quality results without SelfRecon meshes in most cases.

 ### **All-Q2.
 Large memory consumption of our model.**
 Reviewer gbPx and k8XC concern that our model has a large memory consumption as we adopt 4D voxel fields.